 If you are facing domestic abuse charges, you need an aggressive defense attorney to help you in the courtroom.
 Attorneys who are specialized in domestic abuse have experience with these charges and are your best option to get out of this situation.
 Defense attorneys can reason and negotiate with the prosecutors to reduce or dismiss your charges.
 The trial lawyer you hire should maintain contact with you while you are in and out of the courtroom and should protect your rights at all costs.

-Haddonfield Criminal Defense Lawyers at the Law Offices of Agre & St. John Defend the Rights of Their Clients
+Haddonfield Criminal Defense Lawyers at Agre & St. John Defend the Rights of Their Clients